 And while hailstorms may seem insignificant compared to hurricanes, they wreak havoc on asphalt shingles.
 A direct hit from hail can crack a shingle.
 Then, water seeps in, which can cause major damage over time.

-In some areas, homeowners insurance doesn’t even cover storm damage, so it’s important to make improvements now to guard against extreme weather later.
+In some areas, homeowners insurance doesn’t even cover storm damage, so it’s important to make improvements now to guard against extreme weather (find out how to guard your home using metal roof) later.
 You can start by investing in the best-quality roof you can afford.

 Quiz Roofers Before Doing Business